Azure/Communication/special-order-numbers.md

 # Create a Special Order for Telephone Numbers

-Details on how to order bulk telephone numbers to be posted shortly.
+Details on how to place special orders for telephone numbers will be available soon.